jkeohan/rctr-9-8-20/w02d03/intro-to-state.md

 <img src="https://i.imgur.com/fBEOYU0.png" width=300/>

-That HTML looks like it could use a little styling so add the following css to `styles.css`
+That HTML looks like it could use a little styling.
+So lets copy/paste the following css to `styles.css`

 <details>
 <summary>CSS</summary>